What is Intent Classification and Why Use GPT?

 In a conversation between an AI and a human, it can be very useful to understand what the person is truly looking for or asking for.
 Here are a couple of examples:

 Triaging Customer Requests

 Support teams or sales teams receive tons of customer messages.
 In order to address them efficiently, it is very useful to first get the intent so one can instantly decide what to do and whether it's important or not.

 It's sometimes hard for a user to find what he's looking for, especially if there're a lot of products or if the products are complex.
 In that case, building a chatbot that detects customers' intents and points them to the right product is a very good solution.

 Control whether you want to use the model on a GPU.
 Machine learning models run much faster on GPUs.

-In order to solve this challenge, we developed a multilingual AI that automatically translates your input into English, performs the actual NLP operation, and then translates the result back to your original language.
-It makes your requests a bit slower but returns impressive results.
+In order to solve this challenge, we developed a multilingual module that automatically translates your input into English, performs the actual NLP operation, and then translates the result back to your original language.
+It makes your requests a bit slower but often returns very good results.